The 10 Best User Engagement Tools and Software for SaaS in 2021

 You can also compare segments to see which are more engaged or which use a certain feature more frequently.

-Mixpanel also ventures into the communication side of user engagement.
+While Mixpanel is not a communication management tool, it does venture into the communication side of user engagement.
 You’re able to send notifications or other messages, targeted to specific users.
 You can also A/B test your messaging, all within Mixpanel.

 Having said that, Mixpanel requires a little more coding to implement.
 You need to have the resources ready to make the most of Mixpanel.
 But once you’re up and running, the insights are invaluable.